-And yet, I certainly won’t pretend to deny that a Burn does share many of the qualities we’ve come to know and love in the Aussie doofing scene.
+And yet, I certainly won’t pretend to deny that a burn does indeed share many of the qualities we’ve come to know and love in the Aussie doofing scene.

-There’s a sense of communion, a distinct salt-of-the-earth groundedness, an incredible diversity of mind-blowing artistic talent and no shortage of silliness.
+There’s a sense of communion, a distinct salt-of-the-earth groundedness and an incredible diversity of mind-blowing artistic talent and no shortage of silliness.